whage/oe-nik-cis/slides/force-control.md

 # The controller
 - Espressif ESP32 microcontroller: a computer on an integrated circuit
-- dual-core with two Harvard Architecture CPUs
+- dual-core with two Harvard Architecture CPUs, up to 480Mhz, 32Kb cache each
 - 448 KB Internal ROM
 - 520 KB Internal SRAM